jcazevedo/jcazevedo.net/_drafts/solutions-to-scala-with-cats-chapter-11.md

 ## Exercise 11.4: Abstracting GCounter to a Type Class

-The implementation of an instance of the `GCounter` type class to `Map` closely resembles the original `GCounter` implementation:
+The implementation of an instance of the `GCounter` type class for `Map` closely resembles the original `GCounter` implementation:

 {% highlight scala %}